-One bushel of apples makes 3 gallons of cider, and lower-quality apples are great for this purpose.
-Apples for cider may have flaws, but must be free from spoilage, which can cause cider to ferment.
+One bushel of apples makes 3 gallons of cider, and lower quality apples are great for this purpose.
+Apples for cider may have flaws but must be free from spoilage, which can cause cider to ferment.

-Signs of spoilage can be a grainy, soft interior and wrinkled skin, along with discoloration, bruising, or mold on the bottom.
+Signs of spoilage can be a grainy, soft interior and wrinkled skin, along with discoloration and bruising, or mold on the bottom.

-Apples can be contaminated by bacteria from soil, water, and animal sources, a lack of sanitation during preparation or processing, or human sources during or after harvest, right up to the point of eating.
+Apples can be contaminated by bacteria from soil, water, and animal sources, or from lack of sanitation during preparation or processing from human sources during or after harvest, right up to the point of eating.

 Always wash apples before peeling, cutting, or eating.
-Use a tested recipe that calls for heating cider to at least 160 F to kill bacteria.
-Unpasteurized or fresh cider may contain bacteria that cause illness, such as E. coli or Salmonella.
+Use a tested recipe which calls for heating cider to at least 160 degrees to kill bacteria.
+Unpasteurized, or fresh, cider may contain bacteria that cause illness, such as E. coli or Salmonella.